santi1110/bd-introduction-to-threads-creating-threads/Solution/README.md

 The steps that need to be completed are as follows:

-1. Run `rde wflow run introthreads-prework-creatingthreads-warehouseapp` and save the output.
-2. `DeliveryManager` needs a `Runnable` interface.
+1. `DeliveryManager` needs a `Runnable` interface.
-3. Complete the `run()` method in  `DeliveryManager` so it handles the sorting and printing.
-The constructor of `DeliveryManager`  should only initialize the lists.
+2. Complete the `run()` method in  `DeliveryManager`  to handle the sorting and printing.
+The constructor of `DeliveryManager`  should only have code initializing the lists.
-4. In `WarehouseApp`, complete `startDeliveryThread()`, which starts up the thread. `main` should only contain the printout line and a call to `startDeliveryThread()`.
+3. In `WarehouseApp`, complete `startDeliveryThread()` to start up the thread. `main` should only have the printout line and a method call to `startDeliveryThread()`.

-5. Re-run `rde wflow run introthreads-prework-creatingthreads-warehouseapp` and verify that the new output matches the output from step 1.
+Some method calls may need to be moved around.
+The output should be the same after adding threads, so check what it looks like before starting to code.

 HINTS:
-You may need to move around some method calls to have the output in step 5 match that of step 1.
 * [I don't know what code to move?](hints/hint-01.md)